 All-terrain tires are 20″ in diameter and are usually wider with more grooves or knobs.
 The suspension on the rear wheels will make the ride more comfortable for the riders inside.
 The seats should also be bench-style instead of hammock-style to provide better support and prevent sagging.

-Bike trailers can be hauled with any type of bike.
+Trailers can be hauled with any type of bike.
 No matter if you have a road, mountain, hybrid, city, or a touring bike, you can find a bike trailer that fits.
 Still, there are some things that you should keep in mind.

-Bike trailers add a lot of weight to your ride, so even a small hill can be a challenge.
+These trailers add a lot of weight to your ride, so even a small hill can be a challenge.
 Therefore, you should use a bike with sufficient gearing so you can keep pedaling uphill.
 Similarly, when going downhill, you will need good-quality brakes to have sufficient stopping power.

 A touring bike is the best choice, as this type has a low center of gravity, so it’s easier to pull the trailer and maintain stability.
 But other types work great as well.